calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

             mylist.append(some_transform(i))
     return mylist
 ```
+The pattern is:
-The pattern is creating an empty mutable collection, followed by incrementally adding to the mutable collection, and then finally returning the mutable type.
+1. creating an empty mutable collection
+2. incrementally adding to the mutable collection
+3. finally returning the mutable type

 I want to convey my thoughts on why this is bad pattern and suggest alternatives.